TileImageTeamiOS/THTiledImageView/README.md

 ```

 If imagefile saved successfully, you can see images from cache directory.
 Here is the rule of directory path and image file name rules.

 ```
 Path Rules ./imageName/imageSize/{imageName_imageSize_level_x_y}.jpg
 Example    ./bench/256/bench_256_1_0_0.jpg
 ```

+> ❗️ You need to obey the path rules, if you create images on your own.